neomedia6989/docs-2/docs/quick-links.md

     ---

-    Follow this link provides a platform for users to register or manage their subscription for Blackbeard appboxes.
+    Follow this link to register or manage your subscription for Blackbeard appboxes.

     [:octicons-arrow-right-24: Click Here](https://blackbeard.shop/)